percona/pmm/docs/details/develop-checks/checks-v2.md

 ## Develop version 2 checks

+!!! note alert alert-primary "Development / Debugging Only"
+    Note that V2 check development in PMM 2.28+ is currently for **debugging only** and **NOT for production use!**  Future releases plan to include the option to run custom local checks in addition to hosted Percona Platform checks.

 To develop custom checks for PMM 2.28 and later:

 1. Install the latest PMM Server and PMM Client builds following the [installation instructions](https://www.percona.com/software/pmm/quickstart#).
 2. Run PMM Server with special environment variables: